Spaghetti and Summits widescreen small logo

 • Midday lift breakdown that stranded half the mountain

 Yes.
 Definitely at least for the sledding.
 But we’ll probably give it another chance for snowboarding too.
-But when we go again, we’ll try to do it right:
+When we go again, we’ll try to do it right:

 • We won’t go on a holiday weekend, or even better, on a weekend in general.